inducer/relate/doc/flow.rst

 .. code-block:: yaml

     rules:
-      start:
         # Rules that govern when a new session may be started and whether
         # existing sessions may be listed.

+        start:
         -
             # Members of the listed roles may start a new session of this
             # flow if they have fewer than 2 existing sessions if the current
             # time is before the event 'end_week 1'.

             if_before: end_week 1
             if_has_role: [student, ta, instructor]
             if_has_fewer_sessions_than: 2
             may_start_new_session: True
             may_list_existing_sessions: True

         -
             # Otherwise, no new sessions will be allowed,
             # but existing ones may be listed.

             may_start_new_session: False
             may_list_existing_sessions: True

+        # Rules that govern what a user may do with an existing session.
         access:
-        # Rules that govern what a user may do with an existing session.
         -
              # Before the event 'end_week 2', a user may view, submit answers
              # to the flow, and see the grade they received for their answers.

              if_before: end_week 2
              permissions: [view, modify, see_correctness]

         -
              # Afterwards, they will also be allowed to see the correct answer.
              permissions: [view, modify, see_correctness, see_answer_after_submission]

-      grading:
         # Rules that govern how (permanent) grades are generated from the
         # results of a flow.

-        -
-          # If the user completes the flow before the event 'end_week 1', a
+        # Grades for this flow are recorded under grade identifier 'la_quiz'.
-          # grade with identifier 'la_quiz' is generated.
-Multiple such grades
-          # (if present) are aggregated by taking their maximum.
+        # Multiple such grades (if present) are aggregated by taking their maximum.

-          if_completed_before: end_week 1
         grade_identifier: la_quiz
         grade_aggregation_strategy: max_grade

+        grading:
         -
-          # Do not generate a grade otherwise
-          grade_identifier: null
+            # If the user completes the flow before the event 'end_week 1', they
+            # receive full credit.

+            if_completed_before: end_week 1
+            credit_percent: 100

+        -
+            # Otherwise, no credit is given.
+            credit_percent: 0

 .. class:: FlowRules